boocs/unreal-clangd/README.md

 Windows:

+`note:` This is no longer possible with Unreal 5.3.
+You need to install LLVM 16.0.6 in it's default folder because Unreal Build Tool needs to see the LLVM path and won't be able to in a nonstandard directory.

 If you're not Building Unreal with clang(only using it for Intellisense) and you're using both Unreal 5.1.1 and 5.2.0 you could install LLVM 15 in a non-standard directory. clangd 13.0.1 doesn't have the ability to change the compiler path.
-LLMV 15.0.1 does though.
+LLVM 15.0.1 does though.

 Unreal will use clang 13.0.1 because it's in the default path when your really want 15.0.1 with Unreal 5.2.0